Abhishek-L-2003/Address-book/README.md

 # Address-book
-A simple Address Book application developed in C that allows users to store, search, edit, and manage contact information efficiently.
-The project provides functionalities such as adding new contacts, viewing existing contacts, searching by name or phone number, updating contact details, and deleting contacts.
+Developed a console-based Address Book Application using C programming to efficiently store and manage contact information.
+The application allows users to add, search, edit, delete, and display contacts containing details such as Name, Mobile Number, and Email Address.
+Implemented file handling to permanently save contact data, ensuring persistence even after the program is closed.
+Technologies Used: Advanced C, Structures, Arrays, Strings, Functions, Pointers, File Handling, Standard C Libraries.